Data Model

 Typing does not regenerate jsonContent on every keystroke.
 Rosetta updates the live Lexical tree immediately, emits a lightweight derived snapshot for UI consumers, then writes content and jsonContent after the persistence debounce or an explicit flush boundary.

-Pending Edit Shape
+Pending Edit Structure

 interface PendingEdit {